michaelatimore/express-snippet-box/DOCS.md

 * `@types/express`: Type definitions for Express.js.
 * `@types/node`: Type definitions for Node.js.
 * `nodemon`: A tool for automatically restarting the server when changes are detected.

+1. 1st task was to create the user and snippet table in an initialize.sql file.